🎮

 RetroGame RS-97 Plus is described with battery: 1800 mAh BP-5L (Swappable).
 Those are not background details; they shape noise, comfort, endurance, and whether the device feels eager to be used or mildly exhausting to keep fed.
 Audio is covered by Single Mono Front facing and 3.5mm Headphone, which matters for sofa play, travel, and late-night sessions when speakers and headphone output can quietly make or break the experience.

 Physically, the device is outlined by 144 mm x 64 mm x 19 mm, 142.0, Plastic, and Transparent Black.
 This is where you start picturing whether it is truly pocketable, only jacket-safe, or clearly a bag companion.
-The best portable devices earn their place in a routine.
-They are easy to reach for, easy to trust, and easy to put back down without feeling delicate.
+A handheld is only as portable as the friction it introduces.
+Too heavy, too hot, too awkward, and even strong specs start feeling theoretical.

 The practical I/O story includes Internal & External MicroSD, Mini USB, and AV Out.
 These details matter because many retro buyers are also collectors, tinkerers, dock-and-TV players, or people with large libraries that need sensible storage and transfer options.